network-lumen/integrations/npm/sdk/README.md

 #### Using a tagged chain release

 The script caches the archive under `artifacts/bin-cache/` and reuses it until you set `FORCE_LUMEN_DOWNLOAD=1`.
-By default we pin to `v1.1.0`; for future releases, set `LUMEN_RELEASE_URL` to the new asset (e.g. `https://github.com/network-lumen/blockchain/releases/download/v1.1.0/linux-amd64-v1.1.0.tar.gz`).
+By default we pin to `v1.2.0`; for future releases, set `LUMEN_RELEASE_URL` to the new asset (for example, `https://github.com/network-lumen/blockchain/releases/download/v1.2.0/linux-amd64-v1.1.0.tar.gz` for the current mainnet-ready build).
 Both `.zip` and `.tar.gz` archives are supported—set the env var to whichever format the release publishes and the helper will auto-detect it.

 ### Future integrations